cloud-coder/cascon-2019-k8s-security/k8s/image-and-pod-security/README.md

-# Image and Pod Hygiene
+# Image and Pod Security
 This scenario will deal with limiting the attack surface of containers via Dockerfile and Pod spec suggested practices.
 You will learn how to force non-root execution of containers, as well as how IBM container registry can help with detercting image vulnerabilities.

 # Setup